 Ask Biki?
 I’ve Lost The Belt For My Trench Coat, How Do I Replace It?

-I had a bit of a wild one last night and discovered I lost the belt to my favourite beige trench coat the following morning.
+Trench coat belt replacement query -I had a bit of a wild one last night and discovered I lost the belt to my favourite beige trench coat the following morning.
 I’m absolutely gutted… It’s pretty unlikely that I’ll find a matching belt to replace it, but I’m not ready to let go of my jacket: do you have any ideas on how I get a replacement belt?
 HELP!

-Never Fear, Biki Is Here ( : The same thing happened to me this year, but my story is: I told my brother to take my trench coat to the dry cleansers, and when he returned it: my beloved coat was sans belt.
+Never Fear, Biki Is Here ( : The same thing happened to me this year, but my story is: I told my brother to take my trench coat to the dry cleaners, and when he returned it: my beloved coat was sans belt.
 I was fuming!
 Once I calmed down and put my creative hat on, I decided to use the opportunity to pimp my jacket.

 First of all, there is no need to splurge on a new jacket or retrace your footsteps from your ker-azee night.

 There are a few alternatives one can use to replace a trench coat belt: a belt with a buckle/tie sash detail, a tie…but this is my favourite: A Scarf.
 Why?
 Allow me to plead my case:

 - It’s a great way to match/contrast the hue of your trench coat by experimenting with texture, colour and pattern.

 - A wide and long silk scarf for example, allows you to tie the loop of your belt in many assorted ways that can add a chic or sassy factor to your ensemble.